amarachigoodness74/portfolio/posts/why-squash-in-git.md

 ## Final Thoughts

-Squashing commits might sound intimidating at first, but it’s a simple way to keep your Git history clean and professional.
-It’s especially useful when you are merging your code into a shared or production branch.
+Squashing commits might sound intimidating at first, but it is a simple way to keep your Git history clean and professional.
+It is especially useful when you are merging your code into a shared or production branch.
 By following the steps above, you will be squashing like a pro in no time!

 So next time someone says, "Squash your commits before pushing to production," you now know exactly what to do.
 Your team (and your future self) will thank you for the clean Git history.